dipy/cudipy/README.rst

 GPU-accelerated functions for DIPY
 ==================================

-cuDIPY is a Python library providing GPU-based implementations of algorithms from the DIPY software library.
+cuDIPY is a Python library providing GPU-based implementations of a subset of algorithms from the DIPY software library.

 This repository is at an early stage of development and should be considered experimental.
-Longer-term, we plan to incorporate GPU support into DIPY itself.
+Longer-term, we plan to incorporate GPU support into DIPY itself rather than maintaining two libraries in parallel.

 Documentation
 =============